jetapps-eu/publigator-vps-installer/README.md

 ## How to install the cron-task

-You can install cron-task from `root` SSH with these commands:
+You can install the cron-task from `root` SSH with these commands:

 ```
 export EDITOR=nano